 Mr. Kinlaw referenced an August 2018 publication by the consulting firm GRS entitled "Sustainability for Defined Benefit Pension Plans."
 He noted that RSD staff had used the checklist from that publication as a tool to assess the Retirement Systems' long-term sustainability.
-From this analysis, staff considered LGERS to be in a position of strength in most areas.
+From this analysis, staff considered TSERS to be in a position of strength in most areas.
 In particular, staff considered that North Carolina has strong laws governing pension funding.
-It also considered the legislature has a history of making required contributions, LGERS is well-funded compared to many systems, funding gaps that develop are closed relatively quickly, and that unfunded liabilities are paid down on a level-dollar schedule rather than as a percentage of payroll.
+It also considered the fact that the legislature has a history of making required contributions, TSERS is well-funded compared to many systems, funding gaps that develop are closed relatively quickly, and that unfunded liabilities are paid down on a level-dollar schedule rather than as a percentage of payroll.

 However, Mr. Kinlaw noted that the exercise illuminated some risks.
-Five risks stood out, of which staff considered three to be relatively manageable and two to be large long-term risks.
+Five risks stood out, of which staff considered three to be relatively manageable, and two to be large long-term risks.

 The three relatively manageable risks enumerated by Mr. Kinlaw were as follows.
 First, the GRS paper suggested that all actuarial assumptions be reviewed in detail as often as once every three years.
-The comprehensive review of LGERS assumptions traditionally occurs once every five years, which staff believes is reasonable provided that there continues to be flexibility to adjust for significant intervening developments.
+The comprehensive review of TSERS assumptions traditionally occurs once every five years, which staff believes is reasonable provided that there continues to be flexibility to adjust for significant intervening developments.
 Second, the GRS paper suggested that the assumed rate of return is ideally a rate with at least a 55 percent likelihood of being met, according to multiple independent sources.
-The rate of return for LGERS was determined based on approximately 50 percent likelihood of being met, according to a single study commissioned by the department.
-The third risk pertained to the LGERS Employer Contribution Rate Stabilization Policy (ECRSP), under which six years of employer contribution rates (fiscal years 2017 through 2022) were scheduled in 2016 with limited potential changes to the schedule.
-Mr. Kinlaw noted that while total employer contributions for the first three fiscal years of the ECRSP had exceeded actuarially recommended amounts, the employer contributions for the fiscal year ending in 2020 would be less than the actuarially determined rates for that year according to the results about to be presented by CMC.
-Further, Mr. Kinlaw stated that there was a likelihood that by the end of the fifth year of the ECRSP (June 30, 2021), the cumulative contributions for the five years would be less than if there had been no ECRSP, and by the end of the sixth year (June 30, 2022), they would be significantly less.
-The reason staff considered this risk to be manageable is that the board could consider alternatives for amending the ECRSP.
-Mr. Kinlaw noted that staff intended to develop alternatives and a proposal for presentation to the board in January 2019.
+The rate of return for TSERS was determined based on approximately 50 percent likelihood of being met, according to a single study commissioned by the department.
+The third risk pertained to the funding policy of the Local Governmental Employees' Retirement System.